ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps.md

 {: .no_toc }

 FeatureBase converts data to base-2 (binary) in two types of bitmap:
-* equality encoded bitmaps for individual values, or
+* Equality encoded bitmaps for non-integer values, or
 * Bit-sliced bitmaps which slice integer values into a single bitmap for each power of two

 {% include page-toc.md %}